Hike on a long-distance path or take a short walk

 New information signs and digital maps

 During the spring 2018 following 10 nature trails have got new information signs, signposts, a parking area and digital maps: Borgboda, Godby Arboretum, Herröskatan, Höckböleholmen, Kungsö, Långbergen, Nåtö, Prästgårdsnäset, Ramsholmen and Stornäset.
 Some of the trails even provide new picnic tabled along the trail.

 The digital maps provide information about the route and service along the trails.
 There are digital maps available also for following trails: Bomarsund, Björkör, Jungfruskär, Lemböte, Prästö and Sålis.
 Take a closer look at the map, browse between different trails and read the detailed descriptions for each trail below the map.
-Click the arrow icon in the lower right corner to browse the detailed maps of each nature trail.
+Browse between the hiking trails and click each trail or the map to open a detailed map.